ProtractorNinja/SPARC-sublime/README.md

 SPARC without syntax highlighting is a horror that no mortal should have to endure.

-Please note that this file, `README.MD`, is a work in progress and is *definitely* lacking in some places.

 ## Installation
 ### Downloading the files
-##### SPARC will be added to Package Control once SPARC is complete.

 Navigate to your Sublime Text 2 `Packages` directory in your terminal...